tonstack/ton-docs/README.md

 just$1 {X:Type} value:X = Maybe X;
 ```

-Finally, some equalities may be included in curly brackets as well.
+Finally, some equalities/inequalities may be included in curly brackets as well.
 These are certain “equations”, which must be satisfied by the “variables” included in them.
 If one of the variables is prefixed by a tilde, its value will be uniquely determined by the values of all other variables participating in the equation (which must be known at this point) when the definition is processed from the left to the right.
 For example:

 ```c++
 addr_std$10 anycast:(## 1) {anycast = 0}